 - The loss of a spouse or other family members and friends.

-- The transition of moving from a home into assisted living.
+- The adjustment of moving into a new home/community.

-- A loss of independence preventing them from celebrating the holidays the way they used to.
+- Feeling a lack of independence is preventing them from celebrating the holidays the way they used to.

 - The inability to leave the house on their own to attend holiday events or visit friends and family.